GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

-- For each new layer, a new column and roware added on the **collision matrix**.
+- For each new layer, a new column and row are added on the **collision matrix**.
 This matrix is responsible for defining interactions between layers.

 </p>
 </details>